Dante Sonata

-Après une lecture du Dante: Fantasia quasi Sonata (French for After a Reading of Dante: Fantasia quasi Sonata; also known as the Dante Sonata) is a piano sonata in one movement, completed by Hungarian composer Franz Liszt in 1849.
+Après une lecture du Dante: Fantasia quasi Sonata (French, 'After a Reading of Dante: Fantasia quasi Sonata'; also known as the Dante Sonata) is a piano sonata in one movement, written by Hungarian composer Franz Liszt in 1849.
 It was first published in 1856 as part of the second volume of his Années de pèlerinage (Years of Pilgrimage).
-This work of program music was inspired by the reading of Victor Hugo's poem “Après un lecture du Dante” (1836).
+This work of program music was inspired by the reading of Victor Hugo's poem “Après une lecture de Dante” (1836).

 Background

 The Dante Sonata was originally a small piece entitled Fragment after Dante, consisting of two thematically related movements, which Liszt composed in the late 1830s.
 He gave the first public performance in Vienna in November 1839.
 When he settled in Weimar in 1849, he revised the work along with others in the volume, and gave it its present title derived from Victor Hugo's own work of the same name.
 It was published in 1858 as part of Années de pèlerinage.